david-southern/mpyeng/solar-system-generator/SSG.Client/README.md

   - run `python3 -m http.server`
   - View the site at `http://localhost:8080`

+Var 0.4 Release:
+- Replace Perigee and SemiMinorAxis with Eccentricity, use Alex's orbital calcs
+- Fix downloading JSON of system

 Ver 0.3 Release:
 - Perigee settings - center the orbit on the correct focus
 - display current sim time